$600,000 settlement for pedestrian hit by car

 Six-figure compensation won for Wisconsin woman struck in parking lot

-Steve Caya was able to recover $600,000 for a 95 year old woman who was injured when struck by a car as she was walking in a convenience store parking lot.
+Steve Caya recovered $600,000 for a 95-year-old woman who was injured when struck by a car as she was walking in a convenience store parking lot.
 Steve Caya was able to secure the convenience store’s premises video that refuted the insurance company’s claim the incident was the fault of the injured party.

 Pedestrian car accidents are no joke

 If you were hit by car you can sue and get compensated for your injuries.
 File a claim and get the money you deserve to recover from your accident.
 Your best bet is starting with a free case evaluation from a pedestrian injury attorney experienced in securing compensation for victims.

 Who is at fault if a car hits a pedestrian in a parking lot?

 When a car hits a pedestrian in a parking lot, fault is determined based on specific details of the accident.
 Obviously if a person were to sprint in front of a car with no warning and be struck, some fault lies with the person on foot.

 In most cases however the driver is found mostly or completely at fault.
 A pedestrian in a parking lot is much more vulnerable than the driver of a vehicle, so the driver has a greater duty of care (responsibility to act safely).

 Do pedestrians have the right of way in a parking lot?

 While there’s no Wisconsin statute specifically addressing pedestrian right of way in a parking lot, §346.62(3) forbids causing bodily harm to another person by “negligent operation” of a motor vehicle.